 Before beginning the surgery, subcutaneously administer analgesics for peri- and postoperative analgesia and saline to compensate for perioperative fluid loss [1-TXT].

 Talent administering analgesic injection to the animal.
 TXT: Analgesia: Buprenorphine (0.1 mg/kg) + carprofen (5 mg/kg)

+SCOPE: Shot of the animal’s chest showing symmetrical movement

 To perform the surgery, use a scalpel to make a 10-millimeter incision in the skin above the second intercostal space from the sternal angle to the left anterior axillary line [1].
 Then, using forceps, bluntly dissect the major and minor pectoral muscles and identify the second and third costae [2].